vippsas/vipps-woocommerce/readme.txt

 = 2019.08.06 version 1.2.0 =
 * Removed separate Access Key subscription, now only one subscription key is required
-* Documentation updated to reflect that the keys are now to be fetched from portal.vipps.no, and that the separate Access Key subscription is no longer necessary
+* Documentation updated to reflect that the keys are now to be fetched from portal.vippsmobilepay.com, and that the separate Access Key subscription is no longer necessary

 = 2019.06.24 version 1.1.18 =